KP Govts Support To Hindko Academy Assured - UrduPoint

 KP Govt's Support To Hindko Academy Assured

-PESHAWAR, (UrduPoint / Pakistan Point News - 27th Apr, 2022 ) :The Khyber Pakhtunkhwa government's Higher education Department has assured full support to the Gandhara Hindko Academy in carrying out research pursuits, publication and all other work.
+PESHAWAR, (UrduPoint / Pakistan Point News - 28th Apr, 2022 ) :The Khyber Pakhtunkhwa Government's Higher education Department has assured full support to the Gandhara Hindko Academy in carrying out research pursuits, publication and all other work.

-"The assurance was given when the Higher Education Department Secretary Daud Khan visited the academy along with other senior officers and received a briefing on the work done and activities undertaken so far in the last seven years", said Muhammad Ziauddin, chief of the Executive Committee of the academy on Wednesday.
+"The assurance was given when the Higher Education Department Secretary Daud Khan visited the academy along with other senior officers and received a briefing on the work done and activities undertaken so far in the last seven years", said Muhammad Ziauddin, chief of the Executive Committee of the academy.

-He said Secretary Daud Khan was accompanied by Additional Secretary Nasir Khan, Additional Director Dr Qasim Khan and Chief Planning Officer Higher Education Commission islam Afridi.
+Secretary Daud Khan was accompanied by Additional Secretary Nasir Khan, Ziauddin informed.
+Moreover, Additional Director, Dr Qasim Khan and Chief Planning Officer Higher Education Commission islam Afridi were also in the briefing.

-The delegation was apprised of the performance of the academy which was being run on a public-private partnership basis since the year 2015.
+The delegation, he (Ziauddin)said, was apprised of the performance of the academy which was being run on a public-private partnership basis, since the year 2015.

 Academy Director Dr Muhammad Adil, board's Executive Committee members Khalid Sultan Khwaja and Muhammad Faheem Siddiqui, research officers and other staff members of the academy were present.